Tejas fighter jet crashes during demonstration at Dubai Air Show, pilot dead; IAF orders probe

 Meanwhile, the Ministry of Defence on Thursday dismissed social media claims alleging an ‘oil leakage’ in the indigenously built LCA Tejas fighter jet during the Dubai Airshow, calling the circulating videos ‘fake’ and intentionally misleading.

-According to the Gulf News, in a firm statement posted on X, the Ministry said certain accounts were ‘deliberately pushing a false narrative’ to undermine the aircraft’s reliability with ‘baseless propaganda’.
+In a statement posted on X, the Ministry said certain accounts were ‘deliberately pushing a false narrative’ to undermine the aircraft’s reliability with ‘baseless propaganda’.
 The controversy erupted after videos showing liquid dripping from the aircraft were shared widely, with some users claiming it signalled a malfunction.

-India maintained a strong presence at the Dubai Airshow, held from November 17 to 21, showcasing a broad spectrum of its aerospace and defence capabilities.
-The Indian Air Force participated with performances by the Suryakiran Aerobatic Team and an exhibition of the LCA Tejas—one of the major highlights of India’s ongoing drive toward indigenous defence production, Gulf News said.
+According to Gulf News, India maintained a strong presence at the Dubai Airshow, held from November 17 to 21, showcasing a broad spectrum of its aerospace and defence capabilities.
+The Indian Air Force participated with performances by the Suryakiran Aerobatic Team and an exhibition of the LCA Tejas—one of the major highlights of India’s ongoing drive toward indigenous defence production.

 The Indian delegation was led by Union Minister of State for Defence Sanjay Seth and included senior representatives from the Defence Ministry, the Department of Defence Production, the Ministry of External Affairs, and the Armed Forces.